 How Regenerative Therapy can be used to treat patients with Osteoarthritis?

 The majority of complications in Osteoarthritis patients are related to the deterioration of cartilage that cushions the ends of bones in your joints.
 Cartilage is a firm, slippery tissue that permits nearly frictionless joint motion.
 In Osteoarthritis, this surface become rough.
 Eventually, if the cartilage wears down completely, patients will be left with bone rubbing on bone.

 Regenerative Treatments provided by Medica Stem Cells is designed to target these areas within the joints to help with the growth of new cartilage cells.
-Stem cells are multi-potent and have the ability to differentiate into cartilage cells (Chondrocytes).
+Regenerative cells are multi-potent and have the ability to differentiate into cartilage cells (Chondrocytes).

 How it works?

 It works like this: Cells are extracted from a patient with a needle—usually from bone marrow within the hip—and placed into a centrifuge to produce a rich concentrate.
 Those cells are then injected back into the patient’s damaged joint to help kick-start healing.
 Regenerative therapy induces the production of natural anti-inflammatories which can assist with Osteoarthritis pain and swelling in the joint area.